dougeby/IntuneDocs/InTuneDocs/DeployUse/afw-app-configuration-policy.md

 4. In the **Mobile App Configuration Policy** section of the page, specify the following information:
 	- **Package ID for the application that this configuration applies to** - The package ID can be found in the 'id=' section of the app URL on it's Google Play page.
 For example, the package ID for the Microsoft Excel app is **com.microsoft.office.excel**.
 	- In the text box, enter the data for the app settings you want to configure.
 You get these settings from the supplier of the app.
 Not all apps support these settings.
-The Google Chrome browser does.
 5. Click **Validate** to ensure that the data that you entered is in a valid property list format.

     > [!IMPORTANT]